-Critical Infrastructure whose operates necessitate that employees operate from an office worksite, must require employees telework to the extent feasible and any in-person operations must be in accordance with this Protocol.
+Critical Infrastructure whose operates necessitate that employees operate from an office worksite, are strongly encouraged to allow employees telework to the extent feasible and any in-person operations must be in accordance with this Protocol.
 Critical Infrastructure is strongly encouraged, where possible, to limit the number of employees in the office to allow employees to easily maintain at least a six-foot distance from one another at all practicable times.